 - 1. Pavement reconstruction, resurfacing, shoulder backing, or placement of seal coats. - 2.
 Minor widening of less than one-half-lane width, adding lanes in the median, or adding paved shoulders. - 3.
 Channelization of intersections or addition of auxiliary lanes. - 4.
 Establishment of chain control areas, park-and-ride lots, or maintenance pullouts. - 5.
-Minor modification of interchanges, and realignments of on/off ramps. - 6.
-Minor utility installation, maintenance, or relocation. - 7.
+Minor modification of interchanges and realignments of on/off ramps. - 6.
+Minor utility installation or relocation. - 7.
 Installation of noise barriers or retaining walls. - 8.
 Addition of bicycle lanes or pedestrian walkways. - 9.
 Storm damage repairs, such as culvert clearing or repair, disposal or stockpile locations, shoulder reconstruction, or slide or debris removal. - 10.
 Repair of the highway and its facilities. - 11.
 Modification of existing features, such as slopes, ditches, curbs, sidewalks, driveways, dikes, or headwalls, within or adjacent to the right of way. - 12.
-Minor operational improvements, such as culvert replacements and median or sideditch paving. - 13.
-Addition or replacement of devices, such as glare screens, median barriers, fencing, guardrails, safety barriers, energy attenuators, guide-posts, markers, safety cables, ladders, lighting, hoists, or signs.
+Minor operational improvements, such as culvert replacements and median or side-ditch paving. - 13.
+Addition or replacement of devices, such as glare screens, median barriers, fencing, guardrails, safety barriers, energy attenuators, guide posts, markers, safety cables, ladders, lighting, hoists, or signs. - 14.
+Installation, removal or replacement of roadway markings, such as painted stripes, raised pavement markers, thermoplastic tape, or raised bars, or installation of sensors in existing pavements. - 15.
+Abandonment, removal, reconstruction, or alteration of railroad grade crossings or separations or grade crossing protection. - 16.
+Minor alteration or widening of existing grade separations where the primary function and utility remain unaltered. - 17.
+Additions or alterations to existing buildings, such as work on or in office or equipment buildings, maintenance stations, warehouses, roadside rests, vista points, minor transit facilities, weigh and inspection stations, toll facilities, or state-owned rentals. - 18.
+Restoration or rehabilitation of deteriorated or damaged structures, facilities, or mechanical equipment to meet current standards of public health and safety.